dcvii/ripper/doc/to_run.md

 - navigate to proper subdirectory
 - run `poetry shell` to establish environment
-- setup the config.
+- setup the config. (.envrc)
-- run the `migration_ddl.sql` to create the migration metadata on the source database.
+- run the *idempotent* `migration_ddl.sql` to create the migration metadata on the source database.